cleytoncarvalho/learning-gostack-meetapp-api/README.md

-# Meetapp
+# Learning - ExpressJS

-Final NodeJS project developed at the GoStack bootcamp.
+:us: Project part of the bootcamp Gostack from Rocketseat.
 API of the application for meetup appointments.

-Techs:
+:brazil: Projeto parte do bootcamp Gostack da Rocketseat.
+API da aplicação para agendar encontros.

+:toolbox: Used in this project:

 - NodeJS
 - ExpressJS